NadineJac/escooter_data_pipeline/README.md

 # Automated Data Pipeline to retrieve whether forecats and incoming flights

+❗The automated cloud data pipeline version is not not online anymore.
+The code in this repository can be used to build a data pipeline locally or on GCP.

 ## 🎯 Project Overview
 Gans, a fictional fast-growing e-scooter company, aims to optimize scooter distribution across cities by anticipating where and when users will need scooters.
 While competitors like TIER and Bird emphasize eco-friendly marketing, Gans focuses on operational efficiency.
 This project builds an **automated cloud-based data pipeline** that collects and stores real-time contextual data (e.g. weather, incoming flights) to help Gans predict e-scooter movements and rebalance their fleet more efficiently.